Lucasc-99/NoTorch/README.md

 https://github.com/karpathy/micrograd

-micrograd is modified in engine_extension.py to add support for log, sigmoid, pow, rpow, e^x, >=, <= operations.

 <h1>Implementation Details</h1>
 This project allows users to create convolutional neural networks like the one shown below with an API similar to PyTorch.